flyway/flywaydb.org/getstarted/erroroverrides.md

 This tutorial assumes you have successfully completed the [**First Steps: Maven**](/getstarted/firststeps/maven) tutorial. **If you have not done so, please do so first.** This tutorial picks up where that one left off.

-This brief tutorial will teach **how to use Error Handlers**.
-It will take you through the steps on how to create and use them.
+This brief tutorial will teach **how to use Error Overrides**.
+It will take you through the steps on how to configure and use them.

 ## Introduction

-**Error Handlers** are a great fit for situations where you may want to:
+**Error Overrides** are a great fit for situations where you may want to:
 - treat an error as a warning as you know your migration will handle it correctly later
 - treat a warning as an error as you prefer to fail fast to be able to fix the problem sooner
-- perform an additional action when a specific error or warning is being emitted by the database

 ## Reviewing the status